jpgtzg/DoomSpark/README.md

 # Doom-renderengine

-Doom-like simple rendering engine written in C and C++
+Doom-like simple rendering engine written in C++ using OpenGL

 This is just for hobby, nothing too big